UiL-OTS-labs-backoffice/sound_eeg/README.md

 stimuli we can have a look at the signals on the oscilloscope.
 Then we should have a reasonable idea of the offset and the latency.

+So in the image below, we can see the desired results, where the trigger starts simultaneous  with the onset of the sound.
+This should happen all the time ideally.

+![alt text][simultaneous]

+in the current

 ## Notes
 1. Parallel Port.
 Zep is not able to trigger properly when the previous trigger hasn't been properly handled.
 With EEG experiments, this typically isn't a